nathanturczan/calartswebclass/src/Routes/Syllabus.md

 __Homework__
 - Work on your final site.
 Change some things, make it better.
-- Submit your work as a .zip file containing both your html and css files
-- Write a few sentences about what your goals for the site are, and how it's changed in this latest iteration.

 #### Week 7 - 7/12
 - Deployment